onnx/keras-onnx/README.md

 sess = onnxruntime.InferenceSession(temp_model_file)
 ```

-We converted successfully for the keras application models such as:
+We converted successfully for all keras application models such as:
-Xception, VGG16, VGG19, ResNet50, InceptionV3, InceptionResNetV2, MobileNet, MobileNetV2, DenseNet121, DenseNet169, DenseNet201.
+Xception, VGG16, VGG19, ResNet50, InceptionV3, InceptionResNetV2, MobileNet, MobileNetV2, DenseNet121, DenseNet169, DenseNet201, NASNetMobile, and NASNetLarge.
 Try the following models and convert them to onnx using the code above.

 ```